Japan protests to China after radar pointed at vessel

 IN SEARCH OF A SUMMIT

-The United States has viewed rising tensions between the world's second and third biggest economies with increasing concern - not least because a 50-year-old U.S.-Japan security treaty obliges Washington to come to Tokyo's defense if territories under Japan's administration are attacked.

-"Actions such as this escalate tensions and increase the risk of an incident or a miscalculation and they could undermine peace, stability and economic growth in this vital region," State Department spokeswoman Victoria Nuland told reporters in Washington.

-Fears the cat-and-mouse encounters between aircraft or ships will cause an accidental clash have given impetus to efforts to reduce the tension, including the possible summit between Abe and Chinese leader Xi Jinping, who formally takes over as head of state in March.
+Fears the cat-and-mouse encounters between aircraft or ships will cause an accidental clash have given impetus to efforts to reduce the tension, including the possible summit between Japanese Prime Minister Shinzo Abe and Chinese leader Xi Jinping, who formally takes over as head of state in March.

 Yamaguchi met Xi last month to deliver a letter from Abe, who took office in December after his party won an election.
 Abe, a security hawk who has vowed to stand firm in the islands row, earned a track record of fixing frayed ties with China during his previous 2006-2007 term as prime minister.